swapnilmore17/parvaah-nmims/README.md

 ### Steps to run
  - Download the zip file and unzip it
  - Or clone the source files
- - Open the browser and run the app.js file in the login file.
+ - Open the browser and run the app.js file in the meanauthapp folder uisng the command 'node app.js'.